mroderick/PubSubJS/README.md

 PubSubJS uses [Semantic Versioning](http://semver.org/) for predictable versioning.

 ## Changelog
+* v1.2.2
+    * Fix issue 9, where a subscriber would not get notified, if there were no subscribers above it in hierarchy.
 * v1.2.0
     * Remove all subscriptions for a function (@mrgnrdrck)
 * v1.1.0